The 51,000 koku Obi Castle Town

 The Obi Castle Historical Museum exhibits valuable artifacts that tell the Ito Family’s history, as well as that of the buildings that comprise the Obi Castle estate, including Matsuo-no-Maru, the domain school Shintokudo, and most notably, the Ote-mon Gate, rebuilt in 1978.

-The main street of the merchant’s town entertains visitors with its Edo period atmosphere, allowing anyone to step back in time.
-Some old merchant shops decorate their storefronts with old cask barrels, others with latticed windows covered in traditional garden lanterns.
-Traditional Japanese parasols line the streets, adding to the old-world feel of Obi alongside the crystal-clear waterways winding through the town.
+The Edo period atmosphere of the merchant town’s main street allows visitors to feel as though they’ve stepped back in time.
+Some old merchant shops decorate their storefronts with old cask barrels, and others with latticed windows covered in traditional garden lanterns.
+Traditional Japanese parasols line the streets, adding to the old-world feel of Obi, alongside the crystal-clear waterways winding through the town.

 10 Obi, Nichinan-shi, Miyazaki